angelikakollmannova/english-for-designers/02-first-impression/index.md

 But I also love silence.
 I may not seem like I’m the best at it, but I love to just sit and listen.
 Observe and then analyze.
 Dig deep into the deepest depths of a matter.
 Contemplate on the most entangled thoughts that’ve ever crossed my mind.
 I am fascinated by everything that transcends us.
 Psychology, astrology, numerology, all the spiritual beliefs and theories.
 I love to pick it all apart in my own little 3D reality.

-So who am I beyond a 22 year old artist?
-Probably ‘a walking contrast’🌗
+So who am I beyond a Slovak artist?
+I guess you could say ‘a walking contrast’🌗

 # Projects